 Study exactly what Illinois's exam tests.

 Illinois uses the NIC national exam — written only, no practical.
 NICPrep's question banks are built directly from the NIC CIBs Illinois uses.
-Try 10 real questions with full rationales, no signup required.
+See the full prep on the modality page.